 This is a project-based course will introduce students to basic and advanced concepts of HTML and CSS.
 Students will learn the languages and then create their own homepages.
 By the end of the course students will be able to explain how web pages work, analyze and fix errors that might occur on a website, understand the foundations of user centered design, and understand prototyping and user testing.
-By the end of the course, student will produce a professional, mobile responsive website. (.5 credit)
+By the end of the course, students will produce a professional, mobile responsive website. (.5 credit) -Not in 2022-2023